 MA / Ph.D.
 Programs

-Our three broad areas of concentration are race and nation, genders and sexualities, and productive and reproductive labors.
 The Department is among a select group of universities offering a Ph.D. in this field for those interested in research and teaching at the university level.

 The graduate program in Feminist Studies offers six areas of emphasis, all from intersectional and transnational perspectives: